By Joan Kelly

 the world's consciousness with positive

-energy, convergers hugged, held hands
+convergers hugged, held hands

 and hummed from Mount Shasta to